vmware/vsphere-automation-sdk-python/README.md

 To run the samples a vSphere test environment is required with the following configuration
 * 1 vCenter Server
 * 2 ESX hosts
-* 1 Datastore with at least 3GB of free capacity
+* 1 NFS Datastore with at least 3GB of free capacity

 Please have the details of these available but do not have any configuration pre-created on vCenter server or ESXi Hosts, for example there should be no existing datacenters, clusters or attached hosts on the vCenter server.